CluedIn-io/CluedIn.Documentation/docs/030-administration/020-roles.md

 Each role contains the same list of claims, but different access levels.
 We recommend that you familiarize yourself with the default CluedIn roles, so that you know which role to assign to users in your organization.
 If the default configuration is not suitable for you, you can change the access levels in the default roles or create your own roles.

-In CluedIn, there are the following access levels:
+In CluedIn, the following access levels are used:

 - **None** – no access to the claim.
 - **Informed** – read-only access to the claim.
 The user will be able to view all information within the claim, but will not be able to add, edit, or delete items within the claim.